Gubaer/josm-scripting-plugin/docs/v2/manipulate-data.md

 ## Creating OSM primitives
-Nodes, ways, and relations can be created by invoking one of the native constructors of the respective Java classes.
-Here are two basic examples:
+Invoke a constructor of the Java class to create a node, a way, or a relation.

 ```js
 const Node = Java.type('org.openstreetmap.josm.data.osm.Node')